 PSY 419 - Experimental Psychology I 3 creditsIntroduction to the planning, conducting, and interpreting of research in psychology and development of further knowledge of content material associated with selected areas of investigation.
 Provides the experience of conducting a complete original experiment.
-Prerequisites: PSY 117, PSY 227, plus senior standing or junior standing with minimum 3.0 GPA.
+Prerequisites: PSY 117, PSY 227, plus instructor permission.
 Concurrent or prior enrollment in PSY 224 or BUS 265 is also required.
 Fall.

 PSY 420 - Experimental Psychology II 3 creditsAdvanced course in experimental design which develops a greater understanding of the experimental method and provides the experience of conducting a complete original experiment.
 Incorporates graduation requirements for senior year experience/project.
 Corequisite: PSY 498.
 Prerequisites: PSY 224 and 419.
 Spring.

 PSY 421 - Theories of Personality 4 creditsAn investigation of theory, testing data, and findings in the study of personality.
 The course may emphasize one or more approaches such as psychoanalytic, neoanalytic, social psychological, learning, and phenomenological theories.
 Prerequisite: PSY 117 and junior or senior standing.
 Fall, odd academic years.